Anant/awesome-sitecore/README.md

 * [Nuget Server for Sitecore](https://marketplace.sitecore.net/Modules/N/NuGet_Server_for_Sitecore.aspx) - Sitecore module that adds a NuGet server to your Sitecore server.
 It also dynamically generates Nuget packages for Sitecore assemblies.
 * [Sitecore Diagnostics Toolset](https://marketplace.sitecore.net/Modules/S/Sitecore_Diagnostics_Toolset.aspx) - Sitecore Diagnostics Toolset allows automatically diagnosing Sitecore sites (configuration, recommendations and known issues).
 * [Advanced System Reporter](https://marketplace.sitecore.net/Modules/A/Advanced_System_Reporter.aspx) - Useful reports for Sitecore.
+* [Markdown for Sitecore](https://marketplace.sitecore.net/Modules/Markdown_for_Sitecore.aspx) - The goal of Markdown for Sitecore is to provides user with an elegant, expressive, lightning-fast alternative for content creation using Markdown syntax rather than the HTML richtext editor.
 * [Content Anonymizer](https://marketplace.sitecore.net/Modules/C/Content_Anonymizer.aspx) - The Sitecore Content Anonymizer allows anonymization of the field values on items.

 ## Connectors